HypothesisWorks/hypothesis/CONTRIBUTING.rst

 Finally, if it is not there already, add your name (and a link to your github and email address if you want) account to the list of contributors found at the end of this document, in alphabetical order.
-It doesn't have to be your "real" name (whatever that means), any sort of publical identifier is fine.
+It doesn't have to be your "real" name (whatever that means), any sort of public identifier is fine.
 In particular a Github account is sufficient.

 -----------------------